-While credit cards and debit cards look similar, the key difference is where the funds derive.
+While credit cards and debit cards look similar, the key difference is where the funds originate:

-With a credit card payment, the account number on the card is tied to a line of credit offered to the consumer by the issuing bank which in turn provides the funds to pay the merchant.
+- With a credit card payment, the account number on the card is tied to a line of credit offered to the customer’s card-issuing bank.
+The bank, in turn, provides the funds to pay the merchant.

-With a debit card payment, the account number is linked directly to the cardholder’s bank account and the amount is immediately deducted from their account balance.
+- With a debit card payment, the account number is linked directly to the cardholder’s bank account.
+The full amount or the purchase is immediately deducted from his or her account balance.
 (Issuing bank must confirm the cardholder has available funds to complete the transaction.)

 1966The Bank of Delaware launches a debit card pilot program as an alternative to carrying cash or a checkbook.
-Adoption is slow because there’s no technology connecting merchants to banks outside their state.1
+Adoption of this new debit card system is slow because there’s no technology connecting merchants to banks outside their state.1

-1969The first Automatic Teller Machine (ATM) in the U.S. makes its appearance at Chemical Bank in Rockville, New York, enabling consumers to withdraw cash using a form and a PIN number.
+1969The first Automatic Teller Machine (ATM) in the U.S. makes its appearance at Chemical Bank in Rockville, New York.
+Consumers are able to withdraw cash using a form and a PIN number.
 Debit cards made the process more user-friendly in the 1970s.2

-2017Approximately 66 percent of American consumers say they prefer debit cards over credit cards because they give them more control over their finances by preventing overspending and interest charges.3
+2017Approximately 66 percent of American consumers say they prefer making debit card payments over credit cards because they give them more control over their finances by preventing overspending and interest charges.3

-Cards are programmed with a Personal Identification Number (PIN) to protect merchants and banks from fraudulent payments.
+They are also programmed with Personal Identification Numbers (PINs) to protect customers, merchants, and banks from fraudulent debit card payments.

 The Debit Transaction Process